 Chasing Elon Musk in an old French car

-On February 6, 2018, SpaceX, one of the companies owned by Elon Musk, launched the first Falcon Heavy.
-A giant leap for mankind, like Neil Armstrong would have said, because with this rocket, manned missions to the Moon (once again) and to Mars become possible.
+On February 6, 2018, SpaceX, one of the companies owned by Elon Musk, managed to launch the first Falcon Heavy.
+A giant leap for mankind, like Neil Armstrong would have said.
+Because with this rocket, manned missions to the Moon (once again) and to Mars become possible.
 And those missions also become a lot cheaper than before, because large parts of the rocket return to Earth and can therefore be used again.

 Meanwhile in the Netherlands